igrowbeards/homebrew/RPG.md

   course of play players and the GM will make checks to decide the results of actions.

-  Checks are rolled on a single d20+skill versus a target number provided by the GM.
+  Checks are rolled on a single d20 + skill versus a target number provided by the GM.

   Target name | Target number
   ------------|-------------